fredvbrug/STOP-IT/Tscope_version/README-ANALYZE-IT-Tscope.md

-# ANALYZE-IT-Tscope: Analyze the data of STOP-IT Tscope (the original version of STOP-IT, as described in using app.R
+# ANALYZE-IT-Tscope: Analyse the data of the original Tscope version of STOP-IT

 *app.R*  in the Tscope folder can be used to analyze the data produced by the Tscope version of STOP-IT (Verbruggen, Logan, & Stevens, 2008), and is available under a GNU license.
 The software uses Shiny, *"an open source R package that provides an elegant and powerful web framework for building web applications using R."* For general information about Shiny, see https://www.rstudio.com/products/shiny/

+**This app replaces the original ANALYZE-IT program (Verbruggen, Logan, & Stevens, 2008), which no longer complies with the most recent recommendations (as described in the stop-signal task consensus guide, Verbruggen et al., 2019, eLife).
+The 2008-version of ANALYZE-IT should no longer be used!!!**

 ## Installation of the app